Close-Recover/ADS-Code-Test-Results/README.md

   - `codeql-suites`: the query suites for C++, Python and JavaScript language.
   - `scripts`: some programs help to extract data.

 We use `CodeQL 2.15.1` to get data.
-Be sure that you have followed the [instructions](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis) and every projects' documentation if you want to replicate the results.
+Be sure that you have followed the [instructions](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis) and every project's documentation if you want to replicate the results.

 To view or use `.sarif` files efficiently, you may need to execute scripts in this repository or install `SARIF Viewer` on VS Code.